Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 By default, Logic’s quantization strength is set all the way to 100.
 Since the quantization is so strong, all the notes are perfectly on beat.

 I usually set the quantization strength around 75.
-At 75, the quantization is still strong enough to tighten up the beat, but not so robotic that it sounds fake.
+At 75, the quantization is still strong enough to tighten up the track, but not so robotic that it sounds fake.

 Quantization strength is mostly helpful for those using a MIDI instrument.
-If you’re writing the MIDI in yourself, you’ll probably want to use humanization.
+If you’re writing the beats in yourself, you’ll probably want to use humanization.

 Tip #5: Humanize Your Tracks